AE-Emmanuel/P-Transformer/README.md

-# P-Transformer: A GPT-style Model for Python Code
+# P-Transformer: A GPT for Python Code

-This project is a complete implementation of a decoder-only transformer (like GPT) built from scratch in PyTorch.
-It follows the educational structure of Andrej Karpathy's "Let's build GPT" video, but is adapted to train on a large-scale dataset of Python code instead of Shakespeare.
+This project is a complete implementation of a decoder-only transformer built from scratch in PyTorch.
+It follows instructions of Andrej Karpathy's "Let's build GPT" video, but is adapted to train on a large-scale dataset -> bigcode/the-stack-v2-dedup.

-The final model is a 6-layer, 6-head transformer with ~77 million parameters, trained on a subset of "The Stack" dataset.
+The final model is a 6-layer, 6-head transformer with ~77 million parameters.

 ## 🚀 Final Result

-After training for 5,000 steps on a single NVIDIA A100 GPU, the model achieved:
+After training for 5,000 steps on a single A100 GPU, the model achieved:
 * **Final Validation Loss:** `4.5826`

-It is capable of generating coherent, syntactically-aware (though not perfect) Python code snippets:
+It is capable of generating coherent, syntactically-aware Python code snippets :

 ```python
         try: